Renée Martine believes that life speaks through the quiet

 My process blends acrylic pours, sculpted glue, and organic layering, translating emotion into movement — chaos giving way to calm.
 Since 2018, my work has been collected by private buyers, galleries, and businesses across the U.S., with several commissioned pieces created for personal spaces.

-Alongside my painting, I’m writing my debut novel, The Shaling, which dives into the same themes that shape my art: loss, renewal, and the fragile boundary between what’s seen and what’s felt.
+Alongside my painting, I’ve written my debut novels, The Shaling and A Walk Back To God, inspired by true events, which explore the same themes that shape my art: loss, renewal, and the fragile boundary between what’s seen and what’s felt.

 Each piece I create is part offering, part reckoning — a way to remember that even from heartbreak, something living can still grow.